List of FIFA World Cup red cards

 This is a list of all occasions where a football player was sent off from a FIFA World Cup match due to a foul or misconduct, either as a direct expulsion (red card) or as a second caution (yellow card) within the match.

-This list includes all dismissals since the first World Cup in 1930.
-The use of physical red and yellow cards to respectively indicate dismissals and cautions is a later invention, having been introduced at the 1970 tournament.
+This article includes all dismissals of players, substitutes, and substituted players since the first World Cup in 1930 and all dismissals of team officials since the 2022 World Cup.
+The use of physical red and yellow cards to respectively indicate dismissals and cautions was first introduced at the 1970 tournament for players, substitutes, and substituted players; this practice has been extended to team officials since the 2022 tournament.

-Only players are listed, even if they were at the substitutes' bench at the time of the sending off.
-Managers and other technical staff members are not covered.